xrf/talent-astro-proj2/README.md

   - `tso_reader.py`

-Note: requires `ffmpeg` to be installed, though you can also change the encoder used by matplotlib by modifying the script.
+Note: requires `ffmpeg` to be installed, though you can also change the encoder used by Matplotlib by modifying the script.

 This is based on a script originally written by Kaitlin J. Cook.
 Nuclear data was provided by Kaitlin J. Cook (`chart-stable`) and Alison Dreyfuss